INTP vs. ENFP: What Are the Differences?

 Key personality differences explained

-Because of their quiet and thoughtful nature, Logicians can come across as a bit reserved, like they’re always daydreaming.
+Because of their quiet and thoughtful nature, Architects can come across as a bit reserved, like they’re always daydreaming.
 When they do connect with others though, they are bright, energetic, and engaging people.

 Dominated by extraverted, intuitive, feeling, and prospecting personality traits, ENFPs are energetic people with bold ideas and a positive outlook.
-Unlike the typically reserved Logicians, Campaigners are the life of the party.
-But don’t confuse these outgoing personalities for being shallow, Campaigners tend to be warm, openhearted, and deep people who value connection.
+Unlike the typically reserved Architects, Champions are the life of the party.
+But don’t confuse these outgoing personalities for being shallow, Champions tend to be warm, openhearted, and deep people who value connection.

 Aside from their energy and curiosity, ENFPs also bring great communication to the table.
 These good-natured types are approachable and know how to really listen to others, making them great communicators.